One of the best media marketing strategy channels for an e-commerce site is YouTube.

 You can do something similar with your offering.

-You may even want to consider providing some data, based on how your offering can perform and what improvements can be made, if people are looking to make a switch.
+You may even want to consider providing some data, based on how your offerings of your ecommerce web site perform and what improvements can be made, if people are looking to make a switch.

 Paid ads can be a quick way to reap the benefits that YouTube has to offer.

-Because it costs money, you need to be careful, though, as you don’t want to blow through your budget and be left with nothing to show for your efforts.
+Because it costs money, you need to be careful, though, as you don’t want to blow through your budget and be left with nothing to show for the media marketing efforts of your e-commerce site.

 I’ve covered here how you can create your own YouTube ads.